 We hypothesised that multiple factors may shape response diversity in a multifarious environmental change context.
 Specifically, we investigated whether the three following factors may drive response diversity:

-Different effects of the environmental variables on species’ traits
+The relative strength of effect of different environmental drivers.

-Variation in species' responses to the environment.
+Correlation in species' responses to different environmental drivers.

-Mean value of environmental conditions
+Mean value of environmental conditions.

-I. In the previous section, we specified that we set the parameters of the eq 2 so to have a larger influence of salinity on species’ growth rate.
+Factor I. In the previous section, we specified that we set the parameters of Eqn.
+2 so that salinity has a relatively large effect on on species’ growth rate compared to the effect of temperature.
 Yet, this may not be always the case for all species.
-For example, there might be community whose species are equally influenced by multiple environmental variables.
-To explore whether and how response diversity is influenced by the magnitude of traits’ (i.e. growth rate) response to each environmental variable, we simulated another case where species are equally influenced in their growth rate by temperature and salinity (Fig. 9).
+For example, there might be species and communities in which species are quite equally influenced by multiple environmental variables.
+To explore whether and how response diversity is influenced by relative effects sizes of different environmental variables, we simulated another case where species are equally influenced in their growth rate by temperature and salinity (Fig. 9).
 Using this different type of response surfaces, we created the same communities and scenarios of diversity in species’ responses and correlation between diversity in responses to salinity and temperature created in the previous step.